plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 (IMAGE - example UML about TFS work items with "simple fields")

-The drawback of this approach is that it involves quite some effort.
+The drawback of this approach is that it involves quite some effort and requires a bunch of new types to be created:

 - We have our domain model entities.
-- we have some data objects in frameworks circle which are used for mapping by the ORM framework.
+- we need some data objects defined in frameworks circle which are used for mapping by the ORM framework.
-- we have the data objects defined in adapters layer to pass data from frameworks layer to adapters layer.
+- we need some data objects defined in adapters circle to pass data from frameworks circle to adapters circle without breaking the Dependency Rule.

 Can't we make it simpler?
 We could think of skipping the last point but that would require the code in the frameworks circle to work with our domain entities which would practically mean to put the whole repository implementation in the frameworks circle.
-That might be okay if like 90% of your repository implementation depends on the ORM framework anyhow and there is not much benefit in separating the other 10% (e.g. with respect to testing).
+That might be a good pragmatic alternative if most of your repository implementation depends on the ORM framework anyhow and there is not much code left to be separated out into the adapters layer.

+On the other hand, if you can keep quite some code of your repository implementations independent from ORM framework dependencies it might be worth the effort as it pays off in terms of testability, portability to another ORM framework and even complexity.

 ### What about ORM without "side effects"?